SgiobairOg/etheria-api/README.md

                 "id": 1,
                 "individual": 1,
                 "relates_to": 2,
-                "type": "partner",
-                "lore": null,
-                "former": false
-            },
-            {
-                "id": 2,
-                "individual": 1,
-                "relates_to": 2,
                 "type": "enemy",
-                "lore": "Adora and Catra became enemies when Adora left The Horde in Season 1.
-They Reconciled in the final season.", "former": true
+                "lore": "Adora and Catra became enemies when ...", "former": true
-            },
-            {
-                "id": 3,
-                "individual": 1,
-                "relates_to": 2,
-                "type": "ally",
-                "lore": null,
-                "former": false
             },
             ...
         ]